David Thoreau (1817-1862)

 Classroom Discussion Questions:

-- If Thoreau were alive today, how would he answer the question, "Is the Pen Mightier than the Sword "?
+- If Thoreau were alive today, how would he answer the question, What is the meaning of life?

 - In a historical context, what would Thoreau think was the greatest

 - Why did Thoreau have to live away from society

 simplicity!" was very important to life.
 How does that idea make

 - Thoreau went to jail to protest the Mexican

 War.
 Why do you think Thoreau was against the war in Mexico?
 (Find

 the answer by researching Thoreau in the encyclopedia or on the

 - Choose a quote from Thoreau.
 Explain what you

 think it means.
 How does it fit into transcendentalism?
 What does